any-docs/css/content/guides/overflow/carousels/index.md

 }
 ```

 Finally, we use the `:target-current` pseudo-class to mark the active scroll marker, providing the user with an idea of where they are in the navigation.
-We also use the {{cssxref(":target-before")}} and {{cssxref(":target-after")}} pseudo-classes to apply some custom styling to the scroll markers before and after the active one.
-We also set a {{cssxref("transition")}} on the `ul::column::scroll-marker:target-current` rule so that the style changes between the different states animate smoothly.
+We also use the `:target-before` and `:target-after` pseudo-classes to apply some custom styling to the scroll markers before and after the active one.
+We also set a `transition` on the `ul::column::scroll-marker:target-current` rule so that the style changes between the different states animate smoothly.

 ```css live-sample___second-example
 ul::column::scroll-marker:target-before {